PayelGanguly96/Web-Scraping/README.md

 # Web-Scraping
-Various examples of web scraping using Python, Beautiful Soup, Urllib2 and pandas
+Various examples of web scraping using Python, Beautiful Soup, Requests, Urllib2 and pandas.